Healthy Homes Assessment Crofton Downs

 What We Do

-As building inspectors we are experts in all components associated with professional house inspections.
-We are here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the issues associated with professional house inspections.
+We are there to make sure you make the right choice when it comes to buying your next home.

-We consider your investment to be a serious one, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun parts of buying or owning an house.
+We consider your investment to be a serious one and conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning the home.

-We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property that you might be thinking of buying or selling and also other services.
+We offer a wide range of solutions to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell in addition to other solutions.

-Not only do we collaborate with you, but we also have big clients like municipal councils and banks, and insurance companies.
-Evidently , they are pleased with their peace of mind provided, because of the information contained that we offer in our reports of building inspections.
+We do not just work with you , but we also have major clients, including bank branches, local councils, and insurance companies.
+Evidently they are pleased with our reassurance provided, because of the information contained in our building inspection reports.

-Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the report, you are able to actually see any issues that could be found.
-With our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and acquaintances.
+With our systemised method of conducting your home inspection and the latest software technology that incorporates digital images into your document, you are able to actually see any issues identified.
+Thanks to our comprehensive report, it’s easy to understand why we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports